More than Point A to Point B: Why Koch is Scaling Up Autonomous and Electrified Logistics Solutions

 Picture this: Under the watchful gaze of technically skilled workers, a fully electric and autonomous yard vehicle (like this one) steers toward the warehouse, shuttling trailers back and forth.
 Inside the warehouse, robots glide across rows of packages, picking them up and moving them along to the next step of their journey.
 These packages arrive at their destination thanks in part to a nationwide fleet of autonomous electric vehicles navigating goods from warehouse to store.

 All those technologies already exist, and the new logistics automation ecosystem to integrate them is already taking shape.
-KDT’s investments in logistics automation total $112 million to date, part of the $30 billion in technology-related investments Koch Industries has made in recent years.
+KDT’s investments in logistics automation total $112 million to date, part of the $30 billion in technology-related investments Koch, Inc. has made in recent years.
 The scope of autonomous movement of goods is ripe for innovation and investment, a trillion-dollar total available market with opportunities ranging from sea to rail to the final mile of delivery.
 These emerging technologies are expected to disrupt logistics for good by moving items from Point A to Point B more predictably, cost-effectively, efficiently – and quickly.

 That’s why, from Outrider in the trucking yard to Gideon Brothers in the warehouse, to Gatik on the critical Middle Mile between manufacturer and retailer – and beyond, – KDT is building mutually beneficial relationships with fellow investors, startups and some of the largest commercial business partners in the world engaged in the autonomous movement of goods.